schmoelder/diss/doc/06_operating_modes/00_index.md

 The decision variables include process-specific operating parameters, such as valve switching times (i.e., the time points of {class}`Events <CADETProcess.dynamicEvents.Event>`; {numref}`optimization`), as well as process parameters like column length.

 All optimization problems were solved using the *pymoo* framework with a non-dominated sorting genetic algorithm {cite}`pymoo2020`.
-Scripts to reproduce the simulations and optimization studies are provided in the supplementary material and are publicly available at: [https://github.com/schmoelder/diss_operating_modes](https://github.com/schmoelder/diss_operating_modes).
+The study repository, including scripts and CADET-RDM provenance for the reported results, is publicly available at: [https://github.com/schmoelder/diss_operating_modes](https://github.com/schmoelder/diss_operating_modes).
 Figures showing optimization landscapes across multiple decision variables are scaled to fit the page format; the digital version of this thesis provides full-resolution figures.